-- 3.4.
-As a result of there not being any appeals to the Environment Court made on Chapter 11, nor any appeals on the minimum allotment size rule in Chapter 27 (Rule 27.6.1), the provisions are to be treated as operative.
-From June 2018 to April 2020, the processing of resource consent applications has resulted in resource consent applications for subdivision of sites from 4000m2 (developed under the operative regime) to 2000m2 (the density anticipated in the LLR A Zone) falling as a non-complying activity primarily because the access associated with the new site to be created by subdivision is not included as part of the net area calculation5, and the majority of proposals to subdivide are falling as non-complying activities pursuant to Rule 27.5.19. - 3.5.
-It is evident that the shift from the notified to the decisions regime for the Large Lot Residential A Zone did not sufficiently take into account the likelihood that many sites anticipated to be further subdivided would not achieve the prescribed 2000m2 net area, due to the rear lot/front lot configuration and subdivision site design constraints associated with existing buildings, which for the most part are a result of the majority of sites in the Large Lot Residential A Zone having been subdivided to 4000m2 and developed under the operative regime. - 3.6.
-A planning regime where the majority of resource consent applications for subdivision of the LLR A Zone are non-complying activities where the total area of the site (and subsequent residential density) still achieves 2000m2 is not considered to be the most appropriate way to achieve Objective 11.2.1.
+- 3.5.
+As a result of there not being any appeals to the Environment Court made on Chapter 11, nor any appeals on the minimum allotment size rule in Chapter 27 (Rule 27.6.1), the provisions are treated as operative.
+From June 2018 to April 2020, the processing of resource consent applications has resulted in resource consent applications for subdivision of sites from 4000m2 (developed under the operative regime) to 2000m2 (the density anticipated in the LLR A Zone) falling as a non-complying activity primarily because the access associated with the new site to be created by subdivision is not included as part of the net area calculation6, and the majority of proposals to subdivide are falling as non-complying activities pursuant to Rule 27.5.19. - 3.6.
+It is evident that the shift from the notified to the decisions regime for the Large Lot Residential A Zone did not sufficiently take into account the likelihood that many sites anticipated to be further subdivided would not achieve the prescribed 2000m2 net area, due to the rear lot/front lot configuration and subdivision site design constraints associated with existing buildings, which for the most part are a result of the majority of sites in the Large Lot Residential A Zone having been subdivided to 4000m2 and developed under the operative regime. - 3.7.
+A planning regime where the majority of resource consent applications for subdivision of the LLR A Zone are non-complying activities where the total area of the site (and subsequent residential density) still achieves 2000m2 is not considered to be the most appropriate way to achieve Objective 11.2.1, the strategic provisions of the PDP and the National Policy Statement on Urban Development 2020.